SolidLink95/Models-Resource-Blender-Importer/README.md

 ### Requiurements

-Since Blender uses his own custom python release, requires packages must be installed using `InstallModelResource.blend` and uninstalled with `UninstallModelResource.blend` (check How to install section)

 - BeautifulSoup (bs4)
 - requests
 - urllib3

 ### How to install

+Since Blender uses his own custom python release, requires packages must be installed using `InstallModelResource.blend` and uninstalled with `UninstallModelResource.blend`

 1. Download `InstallModelResource.blend` from latest release